What Are Chapped Lips?

 Chapped lips are when your lips feel dry and cracked.
 If your lips burn, sting, or feel uncomfortable, they’re probably chapped.

 You may think of chapped lips as something that only happens in the winter.
-But the truth is, unless you take special care, your lips can get dry, sore, and scaly any time of year.
-If you do these things, you could be your own worst enemy when it comes to healthy lips.
+But unless you take special care, your lips can get dry, sore, and scaly any time of year.
+This is especially true if you have a habit of licking or biting your lips or use products that irritate and dry out your lips.